yukatherin/Basset/README.md

     ./install_dependencies.py
 ```

 Basset relies on the environmental variable BASSETDIR to orient itself.
-In your startup script (.e.g .bashrc), write
+In your startup script (e.g. .bashrc), write
 ```
     export BASSETDIR=the/dir/where/basset/is/installed
 ```